dvbakh/BudgetsMASBot/README.md

-# PartnerAIBot — multi-agent budget collection
+# BudgetsMASBot — multi-agent budget collection

 A prototype for the coursework **"Development of multi-agent technologies in intelligent systems: Human-Computer Interaction"**.